edinburgh-napier/set09121/lectures/lecture11.md

 - Game physics is almost always provided by a third-party engine.
-- It used to be that a game studio required someone with a masters of PhD in physics.
+- It used to be that a game studio required someone with a Masters or PhD in Physics.
 - We will use Box2D as our middleware.
 - There are a number of industry used, free, physics engines out there.